Skip to main content

 • Talk to your friends or family about how you're feeling.

-• Spend time doing things you enjoy or make you feel less anxious.
-This might include a walk, mindfulness or sitting in the garden.
+• Spend time doing things you enjoy to make you feel less anxious.
+This might include a walk, mindfulness, spending time with pets or sitting in the garden.

 • Ask for help from healthcare professionals.
 This could be the doctors and nurses looking after your loved one or your GP.